agrigoridou/agrigoridou/README.md

-I'm a student at the Department of Information and Communication Systems Engineering, University of the Aegean.
-I'm passionate about Robotics, AI, and Machine Learning and I enjoy diving deep into these fields through my studies and personal projects.
+I'm an undergraduate student in the Department of Information and Communication Systems Engineering at the University of the Aegean.
+I am passionate about Robotics, Artificial Intelligence and Machine Learning and I like to dive deep into these fields through my studies and personal projects.

 ## 🚀 What I'm Currently Working On